jimdigriz/opcodevm/README.md

 Notes:

- * got to solve commutativity as we process the columns in strides and rollup
+ * got to solve commutative as we process the columns in strides and roll up
  * `C<>`/`G[]` can be used read-only (`MAP_PRIVATE`) or read-write
  * `C<>`/`G[]` when backed by a file can be used as a cache